 As a school we recognise the key importance of keeping all our children safe in the community, online and within school.
-We recognise the additional risks and vulnerabilities that children SEN may have and ensure that all learning is appropriate to their level of understanding and revisited in a timely and consistent manner.
-Children with SEN needs are taught specific lessons on safety appropriate to their individual needs and at a level that they are able to engage with and understand.
-The school are supported by the MAT in delivering Online Safety training for staff that has a focus on supporting children with SEN needs.
+We recognise the additional risks and vulnerabilities that children SEND may have and ensure that all learning is appropriate to their level of understanding and revisited in a timely and consistent manner.
+Children with SEND needs are taught specific lessons on safety appropriate to their individual needs and at a level that they are able to engage with and understand.
+Staff have training on safeguarding children with SEND needs.